talsma-ict/context-propagation/readme.md

 It uses a `ContextManager` Service Provider Interface (SPI) for this using the Java [ServiceLoader].

-The core module provides several [utility classes](#utility-classes) to safely capture a context snapshot in the calling thread and reativating it in another thread and ensuring proper cleanup after its execution finishes.
+The core module provides several [utility classes](#utility-classes) to safely capture a context snapshot in the calling thread and reactivating it in another thread and ensuring proper cleanup after its execution finishes.
 This reduces the chance of 'leaking' thread-local values.